lunafoxfire/satisfactory-docs-parser/README.md

   // Extra metadata about the original docs file
   meta: {
     originalDocs: DocsTopLevelClass[], // the original file
-    topLevelClassList: string[], // list of the names of all top-level classes provided in Docs.json
+    topLevelClassList: string[], // list of the names of all top-level classes
     dataClassesByTopLevelClass: { [className: string]: DocsDataClass[] }, // mapping of top-level classes to their data class lists
     dataClassesByCategory: { [category: string]: DocsDataClass[] }, // mapping of the above categories (items, buildables, etc) to their data class lists
   },